Toyota Corolla: Estate

 The estate variation of the twelfth generation Corolla, called the Corolla Touring Sports (simply called Corolla Touring in Japan), was unveiled at the 2018 Paris Motor Show.
 The official images of the Corolla Touring Sports were revealed on 4 September 2018.

-The Corolla Touring Sports is also sold by Suzuki as the Swace in Europe.
+The Corolla Touring Sports is also sold by Suzuki as the Swace in Europe from 2020 until discontinued in 2025 in certain European-markets.